Patriot (Marvel Comics): Jeffrey Mace

 The first Patriot is Jeffrey Mace.
 Created by writer Ray Gill and artist Bill Everett, the character debuted in The Human Torch # 4 (Spring 1941; numbered #3 on cover).

 Jeffrey Mace was a reporter who became a costumed adventurer after seeing Steve Rogers / Captain America in action.
 He was later a member of the World War II superhero team the Liberty Legion.
 The Patriot himself later took on the mantle of Captain America.

 Eli Bradley

 The second Patriot is Eli Bradley.
 Created by writer Allan Heinberg and artist Jim Cheung, the character debuted in Young Avengers #1 (April 2005).

-Eli Bradley is grandson of Isaiah Bradley, who took up the mantle of Captain America following the disappearance of Steve Rogers in World War II.
-Isaiah had received his powers in the limited series Truth: Red, White & Black as part of an early Super-Soldier Serum experiment tested on African American men in an attempt to reproduce the formula lost after being used to turn Steve Rogers into Captain America.
-Eli was conceived before Isaiah's involvement with the experiment, however, so Eli could not have inherited his grandfather's powers genetically.
+Eli Bradley is the grandson of Isaiah Bradley, who gained powers similar to Captain America's as part of experimentation on African-American men in an attempt to reproduce the super-soldier serum that empowered Steve Rogers.
+Eli was conceived before Isaiah's involvement with the experiment and did not inherit his powers.